×

 Required GCP roles

 When you attach the Owner role to the service account that you create, you grant that service account all permissions, including those that are required to install OKD.
-If your organization’s security policies require a more restrictive set of permissions, you can create a service account with the following permissions.
-If you deploy your cluster into an existing virtual private cloud (VPC), the service account does not require certain networking permissions, which are noted in the following lists:
+If the security policies for your organization require a more restrictive set of permissions, you can create a service account with the following permissions.

 Required roles for the installation program